 We often use this term because running a company is similar to making arrangements for the future.

-Recently, Mogic has become more organized and decentralized in terms of authority, so that the rank and file handles many things related to money and resources.
+Recently, Mogic has become more organized and decentralized in terms of authority, with rank-and-file members handling more of the money and resource-related matters.

-It is easy to calculate expectations for costs that have been incurred in the past or costs that other companies might be using.
+It is easy to calculate expectations for costs that have been incurred in the past or costs that other companies may have used in the past.

 The most difficult question, however, is how to invest in something that has never cost anything before and has never been heard of elsewhere.

 There is no way to calculate the expected value because there is no historical data.